Azure/aks-engine/docs/design/unified-image-specification.md

 ## Motivation

-There are inconsistencies in where and how you can specify images in the aks-engine cluster definitions.
+There are inconsistencies in where and how you can specify images in the AKS Engine cluster definitions.
-This leads to unnecessary complexity in the aks-engine codebase and potential confusion for aks-engine users.
+This leads to unnecessary complexity in the aks-engine codebase and potential confusion for AKS Engine users.

 Additionally, it is not possible to specify different images for different pools running Windows which breaks some upgrade/test scenarios.

 Images for virtual machines in Azure are specified the same way regardless of guest OS.
-This proposal aims to unify how aks-engine cluster defintions specify images for Linux and Windows.
+This proposal aims to unify how AKS Engine cluster defintions specify images for Linux and Windows.

 ## Current behavior